Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 The `--save` option saves them to `package.json`.

+## Check that it works

-You should be ready to go.
-Start the dev server, and background code compilation to make sure everything works.
+You should be good to go.
+Start the dev server:

 {linenos=off}
     $ npm start

-This command runs a simple static file server written in node.js.
-The server also makes sure to keep Webpack compiling your code when it detects a file change.
+This command runs a small static file server written in node.js.
+The server makes sure to keep Webpack compiling your code when it detects a file change.
 It also puts some magic in place that hot loads code into the browser without refreshing, and without losing variable values.

 I don't know how that part works.